William Smithers

-William Smithers (born July 10, 1927) is an American actor, perhaps best known for his recurring role as Jeremy Wendell in the television series Dallas.
-He appeared in the series in 1981 and from 1984 to 1989.
+Marion Wilkinson Smithers Jr. (July 10, 1927 — May 26, 2026), known professionally as William Smithers, was an American actor best known for his recurring roles as David Schuster in Peyton Place from 1965 to 1966 and as Jeremy Wendell in the television series Dallas in 1981 and from 1984 to 1989.

 Early life and career

 Smithers was born on July 10, 1927, in Richmond, Virginia, the son of systems engineer Marion Wilkinson Smithers and Marion Albany Smithers (née Thompson).

 In 1951, he made his Broadway debut as Tybalt in the Dwight Deere Wiman production of Romeo and Juliet, starring Olivia de Havilland; for this performance he received a Theater World Award.
 In 1952, he was accepted as a life member of The Actors Studio.
 In 1957, he received an Obie Award for his portrayal of Treplev in Anton Chekhov's The Seagull.

 Stage

 His other Broadway plays included Jean Anouilh's Legend of Lovers, Calder Willingham's End as a Man, (begun as a project at the Actors Studio), Carson McCullers's The Square Root of Wonderful and Terence Rattigan's Man and Boy (performed in London and New York).

 Off-Broadway, he played leading roles in Frank Gilroy's Who'll Save the Plowboy?
-(Obie Award, Best Drama), Willingham's End as a Man (before the production went to Broadway), Sean O'Casey's Shadow of a Gunman (also begun as a Studio project) and George Bellak's The Troublemakers.
+(Obie Award, Best Drama), Willingham's End as a Man (before the production went to Broadway), George Bellak's The Troublemakers and Sean O'Casey's Shadow of a Gunman (also begun as a Studio project).